25 MWs thru solar

 LEED & SWPPP

 As general contractors, our actions and decisions have a big impact on both our local community and the environment.
-Corporate Responsibility is the process of integrating environmental, social, and governance (ESG) considerations into our everyday operations, initiatives, and policies.
+We are committed to integrating sustainability practices into our everyday operations, material sourcing, design approaches, and construction techniques.

 - Carbon Emissions